 Iceland is a land of isolated beauty and full of natural wonders.
-Its abundance of glaciers, ice sheets, icebergs and volcanoes gave Iceland the nickname ‘Land of Fire and Ice’ and it’s one of the top countries on most photographers’ lists of places to visit.
+Its abundance of glaciers, ice sheets, icebergs and volcanoes gave Iceland the nickname ‘Land of Fire and Ice’ and it’s one of the top top locations for photographers to visit.

 In this article, I will go through my personal favourite locations that I feel that every nature photographer should visit.

 One thing you quickly notice is the frequency with which the word ‘foss’ is attached to other words.
 Foss means waterfall in Icelandic, and the country has thousands of them.

 Located in the south of Iceland, Skógafoss is one of the most popular waterfalls due to its sheer size; its drop measures 200ft.
 Although it can attract large crowds I recommend staying if you can, as it can soon go very quiet as the coaches leave.
 Sometimes you will have the waterfall all to yourself.

 There are many ways to photograph this waterfall.
 You can start at the bottom next to the Skógá river where, on a sunny day, there is a good chance that a rainbow will form.
 Just be careful getting too close as this waterfall creates a lot of mist and you can quickly get soaked.